Baseball Run Line Betting

 |Philadelphia Phillies||+140||+1.5 (-135)|

-In the above example, the Cubs have a moneyline of -150, meaning you have to wager $150 to win $100, but a runline of -1.5 and +130 odds, you need only risk $100 to win $130.
+In the above example, the Cubs (the favorites) have a moneyline of -150, meaning you have to wager $150 to win $100.
+But with their runline of -1.5 and +130 odds, you need only risk $100 to win $130.
 Remember that in this scenario, the Cubs must win by at least two runs.
 So, if you feel strongly that this will happen, the runline offers a good opportunity to increase your payout rather than taking the moneyline with worse odds.

 Bet against the public

 It is well known that recreational bettors gravitate toward the favorites.
 As a result, underdogs can sometimes have more value because bookmakers know the everyday Joe bettor will bet on the favored team regardless.
 So, if the public is all over a specific team, but the money is on their opponent, you might want to look into that a little further.
 This gets amplified even more during primetime games like Sunday Night Baseball and during the MLB Playoffs.

-Look at the Totals
+Look at the totals

-Injuries and Streaks
+Injuries and streaks

-Shop for the best lines
+Shop for the best baseball run line

 Make sure you check more than one sportsbook so you can shop for the best line.
 Say you want to bet on the Atlanta Braves, and your standard book is posting the Braves runline at +110, but another one offshore has them at -1.5 (+125).
 By having access to more than one book, you just got an additional 15 cents for free.
-It may not seem like a lot at first glance, but in the long run it can make a world of difference.
-Baseball gambling involves volume betting.
-These types of small profits lead to increased payouts and diminished losses in the long-run.
+It may not seem like a lot at first glance, but in the long run, it can make a world of difference.
+Baseball gambling involves volume betting, and these types of small profits lead to increased payouts and diminished losses in the long-run.

 Another variable to consider when betting baseball run lines is the home plate umpire.
 Umpires are human (for now before robots take over) and have tendencies.
-Some umps have very tight strike zones.
-More balls, lead to more walks, which leads to more runs scored.
+Some umps have very tight strike zones, and more balls lead to more walks, which leads to more runs scored.
 Other umps might have looser zones, which run the opposite way.
-Every run counts when you are betting the runline, so it is important to analyze the umpire situation just as closely as monitoring the pitching matchup.
-If you can figure out umpire tendencies, that is just another way to find an edge if you are throwing some money on the game.
+Every run counts with baseball run line betting, so it is important to analyze the umpire situation just as closely as the pitching matchup.
+If you can figure out an umpire’s tendencies, then you can find a considerable edge when betting.